KuramaSyu/GoToHell/README.md

 - [x] Games and Sports selectable via a 2-sided drag and drop, so that sorting is also possible.
 For adding, selecting it should be sufficient
 - [x] 2 Buttons for Multiplier; one global one local
 - [x] Display sports in order
+- [x] Keyboard Shortcuts:
+  - ESC to exit settings to /
+  - Quick Action Modal for:
+    - Number, to set deaths
+    - Letter, to set games and sports
+    - Enter, to upload

 #### Ongoing